mozilla-services/merino-py/docs/testing/load-tests.md

 * In a browser navigate to `http://localhost:8089/`
 * Set up the load test parameters:
-    * Option 1: Select the `MerinoLoadTestShape`
+    * Option 1: Select the `MerinoSmokeLoadTestShape` or `MerinoAverageLoadTestShape`
-      * This option has pre-defined settings and will last 10 minutes
+      * These options have pre-defined settings
     * Option 2: Select the `Default` load test shape with the following recommended settings:
-      * Number of users: 35
+      * Number of users: 25
       * Spawn rate: 1
       * Host: 'https://stagepy.merino.nonprod.cloudops.mozgcp.net'
         * Set host to 'http://host.docker.internal:8000' to test against a local instance of Merino